-Maybe, but again, that will be determined by the lighting plan.
-You just can’t guess the number of lights, lumens per light and optic needed.
+You can determine that with a the lighting plan.
+You can’t guess the number of lights, lumens per light and optic needed.
 Creating a lighting plan takes all the guesswork out of determining this.

 How Many Lumens Is Good for a Small Race Track?

 Never start with lumens, always start with light level requirements (foot candles).
-Create a lighting plan and the plan will tell you the number of lights, optics required and lumens per fixture to lighting up any track.
+Create a lighting plan.
+The plan will tell you the number of lights, optics required and lumens per fixture to lighting up any track.

 How Can I Avoid the Long Start Up Times That I Currently Have with Metal Halide?